makmour/WasteBinTracker/README.md

 ## 🗺 Street Data

-The application includes a comprehensive database of Glyfada Municipality streets.
+The application features a comprehensive database of streets in Glyfada Municipality.
 For other municipalities:

 1. Update the street data in the database
 2. Modify the municipality field in the schema
-3. Adjust GPS filtering radius as needed
+3. Adjust the GPS filtering radius as needed

-## 📱 PWA Features
+## PWA Features

 - **Offline functionality** with service worker
 - **Add to home screen** on mobile devices